AleksandrPitkin/Happy-women-s-day/README.md

 ## Features

 - 💐 Animated flowers that bring the spirit of celebration to life.
-- 💌 A congratulatory message in Russian, celebrating International Women's Day.
+- 💌 A congratulatory message, celebrating International Women's Day.
 - 📱 Responsive design that looks great on all devices.

 ## Getting Started